“Van Buren – one of the biggest names in British illusionists”

 A proud moment was when Fred appeared in a Royal Gala performance for HRH Duke of Edinburgh Prince Philip.

-During this time Fred and Connie Greta’s young son Andrew teamed up with a Hungarian State Circus artist who taught him the art of Unicycling, which lead to learning juggling and then through his friendship with famous plate spinner Bartschelly Andrew developed his plate spinning act, after which there was no looking back.
+During this time Fred and Connie Greta’s young son Andrew teamed up with a Hungarian State Circus artist who taught him the art of Unicycling, which lead to learning juggling and then through his friendship with then famous plate spinner Bartschelly, Andrew created his own plate spinning act, using real breakable plates, after which there was no looking back.

-Andrew developing an act of his own, and moving the Van Buren family history towards the present day, goes on to not only tour with his parents, but also to tour his own act and a second unit of the illusion show.
+Andrew developing a speciality act of his own, and moving the Van Buren family history towards the present day, he went on to not only continue touring with his parents, but also to tour his own act and a full second unit of the illusion show.

 During the early 1990’s the Van Buren family presented their illusion show in Wembley Arena alongside Gerry Cottles Circus Fun Fair, with TV celebrity Jeremy Beadle.